Doximity Securities Litigation

 Doximity’s pitch to advertisers and investors alike focused on its ability to deliver high member engagement.
 Defendants characterized the Company’s member base as its greatest asset and repeatedly represented that this member base included “over 80% of all U.S. physicians as active members.”
 Defendants additionally told investors each quarter that its member engagement had “increased” across the platform, reaching a new “all-time high.”

-Unfortunately for investors, these representations were false and highly misleading.
-In truth, Doximity’s base of active members was far less than the “over 80%” that the Company repeatedly touted.
-In addition, member engagement was not increasing, but rather was declining—including on Newsfeed, the only portion of the platform driving meaningful revenues.
+Lead Plaintiff’s Consolidated Class Action Complaint (the “Complaint”) alleges that these representations were false and highly misleading.
+The Complaint alleges that, in truth, Doximity’s base of active members was far less than the “over 80%” that the Company repeatedly touted.
+In addition, the Complaint alleges, member engagement was not increasing, but rather was declining—including on Newsfeed, the only portion of the platform driving meaningful revenues.

 The Class Period begins on June 24, 2021, the day Doximity shares began publicly trading.
 Defendant Tangney, Doximity’s CEO, started the day by ringing the bell on the New York Stock Exchange to announce Doximity’s launch as a public company.
 The same morning, he went on CNBC’s TechCheck to tout his newly-public Company to investors.
 When asked to describe Doximity, one of the first things he said was that “today, we have over 80% of all U.S. physicians as active members on the platform.”
 He deemed that representation so important that he repeated it just minutes later during the same televised CNBC interview.
 Doximity’s stock doubled in price that day, with its market capitalization eclipsing $9 billion.

-On July 3, 2024, the Honorable Jon S. Tigar appointed New York City District Council of Carpenters Pension Fund as Lead Plaintiff and BLB&G as Lead Counsel for the potential class.
+On July 3, 2024, the Court appointed New York City District Council of Carpenters Pension Fund as Lead Plaintiff and BLB&G as Lead Counsel for the potential class.
 On October 4, 2024, Lead Plaintiff filed the Consolidated Class Action Complaint, which can be found in the Case Documents section immediately to the right of this description.